 Since 2000, the Refractive Surgery Center has proved itself a regional center for excellence in refractive surgery.
 Our doctors can help you choose the right solution to achieve your vision goals.
 Our goal is to provide each patient with the facts and resources needed to make the best decision for each individual.

 Complimentary consultations are available.
-For more information, please call (510) 643-2860 to set up an appointment with Dr. Kathy Tran.
+For more information, please call (510) 643-2860 to set up an appointment with Dr. Kathy Tran, Chief of the Refractive Surgery Center.
 We are located in the Meredith Morgan University Eye Center at Minor Hall on the University of California, Berkeley campus.

 To learn more about laser eye surgery, please visit the FDA's LASIK website for valuable information.